albertomtferreira/devflow/ROADMAP.md

 ## 🚀 v0.2.0: Next Steps & Enhancements

 - [ ] **Implement Full CRUD for Projects:** Add functionality to create, update, and delete projects.
+- [ ] **Status:** Add project status on Project Header Overview and add dropdown box to change status.
 - [ ] **Flesh out Project Features:** Build the UI and logic for the Learning Log, Bookmarks, and File Uploads.
   - [x] **Overview:** Build UI and logic for the Overview page
     - [x] **Editable Fields:** Make the fields editable by either a dialog box or transforming the field editable or a mix